the power of dairy

 Instead, our focus has shifted towards consumption milk, fresh dairy products and cheese.

-0% of Belgian dairy producers have been audited on their sustainability initiatives.
+0% of the Belgian farmers have been audited on their sustainability initiatives.

-0% of the producers have reached the ideal quality of living with a loose-housing system.
+0% of the farmers commit to the ideal quality of living with a loose-housing system.

 have reached the long-term longevity goals.